 Central Florida U Visa Attorneys

-Experienced Representation for Crime Victims
+Experienced Assistance for Immigrant Crime Victims

 The United States extends immigration relief to victims of serious crimes.
 If you are a crime victim that has suffered physical or mental abuse, you may qualify for a U visa.
 This unique visa allows you to live and work in the United States if you can provide useful information to law enforcement officials.

 If we determine that you are likely eligible for a U visa, we can assist you with the application process and serve as your advocate in all communications with law enforcement agencies and United States Citizenship and Immigration Services (USCIS).

-Eligibility Requirements for U Visas
+What Are Eligibility Requirements for U Visa?

 - Fraud in foreign labor contracting

 To prove sufficient physical or mental suffering to USCIS, you will need to submit extensive documentation that can include medical records and affidavits.
 USCIS officials will consider whether the abuse will confer long-term harm.
 Relatively minor injuries will generally not satisfy this requirement.

-To successfully obtain a U visa, a law enforcement agency will need to attest that you were the victim of a qualifying crime, cooperated with an official investigation, and provided useful information.
+To potential waive the serious injury requirement, a law enforcement agency will need to attest that you were the victim of a qualifying crime, cooperated with an official investigation, and provided useful information.
 Any law enforcement agency involved with the investigation can provide this attestation.

-Benefits of U Visas
+What Are the Benefits of U Visas ?

 After receiving your visa, you will be able to obtain a 4-year work permit that enables you to work practically anywhere in the country.

 U visa recipients can typically obtain visas for their parents, spouses, and unmarried children under the age of 21.
 If a U visa recipient is less than 21 years old, they can also potentially procure visas for any siblings that are under 18 years old.

 To obtain a lawful permanent resident card through this method, you must maintain continuous presence in the United States during the 3-year waiting period.
 This means you may not leave the country for more than 90 days at a time or more than 180 days in total unless you receive special permission.